tygari/echo-js/README.md

 Script Link: https://cdn.jsdelivr.net/gh/tygari/echo-js@latest/echo.min.js

-Echo-js is a simple to use Custom Element that creates children based on a single line of code given for a list of ID's provided to it.
+Echo-js is simple to use Attributes that create children based on a single line of code given for a list of ID's provided to it.

 Echo-js uses 3 new attributes 'echo' , 'code' , and 'auto'

-The new tag "< echo- >" is what is used for this new element.
 Attribute 'echo' holds a list of words meant to become the ID's of the repeated code stored in the attribute 'code'.
 Attribute 'code' holds the string of code that will be repeated and given the ID's stored in 'echo'.
-Attribute 'auto' holds a boolean and sets a watch on global variables assigned to < echo- > for automatic retrieval and updating.
+Attribute 'auto' holds a boolean and sets a watch on global variables assigned to the element for automatic retrieval and updating.
 All attributes are optional and recognized seperately.

 Web Element Extra Data